beliveau-lab/TigerFISH/example_run/repeat_discovery_test/expected_output/README.md

-# Pipeline Output
+# Expected Pipeline Output

-Pipeline output will appear here after it is run.
+Here, users may find the primary directories and their intermediate directories and output files.
+The final probe datasets may be found within the final output file directory.